Kevin-CodeCrew/coding_concepts_sprint_1/Introduction_to_Git.md

 While there are many different version control solutions, Git is presently the most popular and what we will be using in class, but on the job you may encounter similar solutions such as [Subversion](https://subversion.apache.org/) but the general concepts of version control, much like programming in general, apply across all of the different version control systems (VCS).

 # Git
 Git is a *distributed* version control system for tracking the history of your code.
 It is called a `distributed` because it supports both `local` (on the developer's machine) as well as `remote` repositories stored on servers out on the internet/network.

+> A repository is a named location that stores a list of all the files you are tracking and a history of any changes you make

 A popular remote repository service and one that we will use in class is `Github` (more about that later).

 # Practice
+### git init
+The `git init` command is used when you want to create a new git repository on your local machine (not remote).
+When this command is executed, the `git` program will create the files/directories needed to start tracking file changes.

 ## Creating a Git Repo Locally
 1. Create a directory to store your application's code.
     ```sh